 - Some medicines for epilepsy interfere with the contraceptive pill.
 A higher-dose pill or an alternative method of contraception may be needed.

 - Tell your doctor if you intend to become pregnant.
 Pre-conception counselling is important for women with epilepsy.
+See the separate leaflet called Epilepsy and Planning Pregnancy.

 - If you have epilepsy and take medication, you are exempt from prescription charges for all your prescriptions.
 You need an exemption certificate.
 You can get this from your pharmacist.